 Sports mouth guards are used to provide protection for both your mouth’s soft tissues (lips, cheek, gums, tongue) and hard tissues (teeth and jaw bones).
 These are an excellent source of injury prevention, especially for those people engaged in contact sports such as baseball, football and basketball.
 In fact, nearly half of sports-related mouth injuries occur in basketball and baseball.

 Mouth guards, which typically cover the upper teeth, provide protection from blows to the face.
 This significantly reduces the likelihood of tooth fractures and damage to gum tissue.
 If you wear braces or other fixed dental frameworks on your lower teeth, our dentists have a custom mouth guard made for those teeth as well.

 Why should you wear a custom mouth guard?

-Not only are mouth guards helpful in preventing sports-related dental injuries, they are really helpful for people that wear braces or have fixed dental bridges put in place.
+Not only are mouth guards helpful in preventing sports-related dental injuries, they are really helpful for people that wear braces or have permanent dental bridges put in place.
 A mouth guard will provide a barrier between the braces and lips/cheek, limiting the risk of soft tissue damage.
 If you have a retainer or other removable dental fixture, don’t wear it during contact sports.

 Nearly 5 million teeth are knocked out each year during sporting activities.
 The cost of a fractured tooth is many times greater than cost of having a custom mouth guard made.